 When it's cold during the winter months, my outdoor Holland grill lid sticks due to a little grease buildup around the edge.
 It's really hard to open and we use the grill several times a week, so this became a real problem.

 Cook onion and garlic in oil till tender.
 Add the next 7 ingredients and simmer 10 minutes.
 Tear off four 12 inch lengths of 18 inch heavy duty foil.
-On each piece place 1/4 of the meat; top with vegetables.

 When cooking your meats with wood for flavoring, (ex. hams or smoking turkey), sassafras or wild cherry wood brings the flavoring out best of all.